Are neighborhood dogs leaving “land mines” of poop for you and yours deal with?

 - Carry along extra poop bags to hand out to forgetful dog owners.

-- Encourage your homeowner’s association to place pet poop receptacles in the “common areas” that are used by everyone in your neighborhood.
+- Encourage your homeowner’s association to place pet poop receptacles (or pet waste stations) in the “common areas” that are used by everyone in your neighborhood.

 In Harrington Grove in northwest Raleigh, piles of No. 2 were often found on sidewalks or off the neighborhood’s walking trail.
 Now, there are “mutt mitts,” plastic gloves for picking up poop, on the trail and near trash cans.
 The neighborhood also has put reminders in its newsletter.
 Both efforts have helped.
 Source